ssk-d/fireflutter/README.md

 - Post create and update are done with `editPost()` method.
   - If `id` is null, then, it will create a post.
 Or it will update the post of the id.
+  - When post is created or updated, the login user's `displayName` and `photoURL` are saved in the document.

 ```dart
 ff.editPost({